benderCRC/laptopKS/README.md

 [A simple way to do this is use a laptop connected to the Nokia-BYOD Wifi and use the eth0 as the 2nd NIC]

-The Second NIC will will need the IP Address of 192.168.1.20/24 (user NetworkManager)
+The Second NIC will will need the IP Address of 192.168.1.20/24 (use NetworkManager)

-After you set the static IP to the aforementioned address, change the methond in NetworkManager to "Shared with other computers" this should be under "Method" in NetworkManager, but remember it must be set to static first to set the IP
+After you set the static IP to the aforementioned address, change the method in NetworkManager to "Shared with other computers" this should be under "Method" in NetworkManager, but remember it must be set to static first to set the IP

 ## Software Installation